FaharasNET

 Our buyer got a $7,500 grant from their Housing Authority.
 This grant didn’t need to be paid back if they stayed in the home for five years.
 It was funded by Community Development Block Grants and helped with almost half their down payment needs (U.S. Department of Housing and Urban Development, 2023).

 This grant made a big difference.
-It made the closing costs easier to handle.
 The grant helped in many ways:

 • Reduced their savings need by 47%